geeksoftteam/backend-task/source/index.html.md

 timestamp | Timestamp of tick in milliseconds

 <aside class="notice">
-Please note that you don't have to get real prices of currencies pairs.
-Let's assume that another service which is connected to real feed of prices will use your API to store the ticks to database.
+Please note that you don't have to get live currency pairs’ prices.
+Let's assume that another service connected to live price feed uses your API to store ticks to the database.
 </aside>

 ## Get Ticks